Thumb CMC Arthritis

 1. Corticosteroid injection

-Surgical Options at OSI
+Surgical Options

 if non-operative care isn't enough

-Providers Who Treat Thumb Cmc Osteoarthritis
+Providers Who Treat Thumb CMC Arthritis

 sports-medicine team